-Faith in God and His Word is not based on circular reasoning as the speaker in the video asserts.
+Faith in the God of the Bible is not based on circular reasoning, as the speaker in the video asserts.
 In other words, there are multiple lines of evidence to support the veracity of Christian claims.
 There are various philosophical arguments for the existence of God.
 There is fulfilled prophecy.
-There is consistency with world history.
-There are archaeological discoveries.
+There is consistency with world history and numerous archaeological discoveries.
 There is a wealth of manuscript evidence (what some have termed "an embarrassment of riches") for the New Testament.

 Jesus Christ and the twelve apostles performed miracles in order to validate their ministry, which was in accordance with Scripture.
 Jesus even stumped His critics in posing difficult questions.
 The Apostle Paul said that God's existence is confirmed by observing nature (Romans 1:20).
-Thus, we clearly see that biblical Christianity has never advocated for blind faith.
+Consequently, we clearly see that biblical Christianity has never advocated for blind faith.

 Most of the heresies that we witness today originated in the early church.
-There are different variations of false teachings from the early days of Christianity in our modern age.
-In other words, they existed long before the production of the King James Version.
+There are different variations of false teachings from the early days of Christianity in our modern age which long predate the production of the King James Version.
 A notorious example would be Arianism and the Watchtower Society.
 So, the issue is not translations such as the New American Standard or the English Standard Version (as Steven Anderson and the likes of him ignorantly assert).
-The real issue is that people misuse Scripture to fit their already preconceived ideas.
+The real issue is that people abuse Scripture to fit their already preconceived ideas.

 The 1984 publication of the New International Version is sound.
 Later editions of that translation have the problem of gender-inclusive language.
 Anyway, see this article for more information on the King James Only Movement: